-Selby survives scare to win in Belfast
+O'Sullivan criticises 'flat' Belfast crowd

-Northern Ireland Open: Selby survives scare to win in Belfast
+Northern Ireland Open: 'Bored' O'Sullivan critical of 'flat' Belfast atmosphere

 Last updated on .From the section Snooker

+"I just wanted to get out of there as quickly as possible."

+O'Sullivan has reached the final of the competition for three years, but has lost to Judd Trump each time.

-World number two Mark Selby won on the final black to edge China's Cao Yupeng 4-3 and progress to the last 32 of the Northern Ireland Open.
+Elsewhere in the first round, world number one Mark Selby won on the final black to edge China's Cao Yupeng 4-3.

 The Leicester cueman made a break of 66 in the deciding frame to leave Cao needing a snooker, which he did before clearing up to the black.